 Celebrating Military and Veteran Appreciation Day, the California State Fair will host an exhibit by James R. Morrison Photography entitled “Vanquishing the Invisible.”
 Housed in the Fine Arts Building 7 of the California State Fair, the exhibit uses powerful imagery and narrative to reveal the sacrifices, triumphs, and lives of a diverse set of Northern California women veterans.

 “I feel invisible as a Veteran,” is a statement voiced by many Women Veterans, officers and enlisted, women in combat, and those in support functions here and around the world.
 And because they look like anyone else in society, their military accomplishments and contributions to the community are often invisible to the public.
 James and Mara Morrison felt compelled to change that.

 “Vanquishing the Invisible” is an original series of portraits and stories of Northern California Women Veterans defying invisibility to answer the question “What Does A Women Veteran Look Like?”.

-Located in the 828 “I” Street lobby of the Sacramento Central Library, the exhibit is open on:
+Located in the Fine Arts Building 7 of the California State Fair, the exhibit is open on:

 “Vanquishing the Invisible,” created by James and Mara Morrison, “is an inspiring portrait exhibit of Northern California Women Veterans, created to raise awareness on the toughest issue they face – invisibility.”